Esteban de Aguilar y Zúñiga: Education and career

 Originally a hidalgo nobleman from both parents, he chose the religious career, was ordained a priest, obtained a doctorate in theology and took up residence in the Villa de Madrid.
 In October 1656 he participated with a tenth, a sonnet, a lyre, a gloss and some limericks in the Angelic Contest organized for the celebration of the Dedication of the New Temple of Saint Thomas", because the Old Temple of the Convent of St. Thomas Aquinas, formerly known as "El Colegio de Atocha "- burned, by an oversight of the neighbors on 14 August 1652.

-In the twilight of his life, from 1678–1679, he was dean of the renowned College of the town of Escalona.
+In the twilight of his life, from 1678 to 1679, he was dean of the renowned College of the town of Escalona.
 At the same time he held the position of censor of books and his name appears on several "Censorships" and "Endorsements", the first dated in 1663 and the last in 1681; from this last fact it is deduced that he reached seventy-five years old and perhaps surpassed it.